choktn/Battleship-Bot/README.md

 =========================
 Description
 -------------------
 This is a bot made for the popular chat application, Discord, that allows up to 4 players to play the classic Battleship board game.
 It uses reactions as inputs so no typing is needed.
-Uses the [discord.py](https://github.com/Rapptz/discord.py) library.
+Uses the [discord.py](https://github.com/Rapptz/discord.py) library and is hosted on [Heroku](https://www.heroku.com/).

 How to run project
 --------------------